 Mode of Action

 Uric acid is the end product of purine metabolism in humans and is generated in the cascade of hypoxanthine → xanthine → uric acid.
 Both steps in the above transformations are catalyzed by xanthine oxidase (XO).Febuxostat is a 2-arylthiazole derivative that achieves its therapeutic effect of decreasing serum uric acid by selectively inhibiting XO.
 Febuxostat has been shown to potently inhibit both the oxidized and reduced forms of XO.
-Thus reduces uric acid levels.
+Thus, uric acid level is reduced.

-Treatment of chronic hyperuricemia in conditions where urate deposition has already occurred (including a history, or presence of, tophus and/ or gouty arthritis).
+Treatment of chronic high level of uric acid in conditions where urate deposition has already occurred (including a history, or presence of, tophus and/ or gouty arthritis).

 Precautions and Warning